 When using a Windows-based operating system for running GigaSpaces infrastructure, users may want to convert the Grid Service Agent into a Windows service.

-This section provides useful information on how to troubleshoot your XAP application.
+Provides useful information on how to troubleshoot your XAP application.